Key Critical Touchpoints Across the Patient Journey

 From the first website visit to follow‑up care, every interaction matters.
 By understanding where friction exists, where emotions run high, and where digital tools can help, care teams can build experience‑centric journeys that patients value.

 Ready to audit your healthcare patient journey touchpoints and improve care experiences?
-Start by collecting real patient feedback, map the full journey across channels, and prioritize high‑impact touchpoints for improvement.
-Your patients — and your quality scores — will thank you.
+Start by collecting real patient feedback, mapping the full journey across channels, and prioritizing high‑impact touchpoints for improvement.
+Your patients and your quality scores will thank you.

-How many touchpoints are in a patient journey?
+How many touchpoints does a typical patient journey have?

 What are digital touchpoints in the patient journey?